-Yorkshire and the Humber; East Riding and North Lincolnshire; Kingston upon Hull
+Yorkshire and The Humber; East Yorkshire and Northern Lincolnshire; Kingston upon Hull, City of

 Location of affected unit(s)